A Global Census of Metals in the Universe: Summary

-\item We estimate that the combined photoionized components of cool gas (SLFSs, pLLSs, and LLSs) account for approximately 4\% and 20\% of the total expected metals at $z<1$ and $z\sim2.8$, respectively.
+\item We estimate that the combined photoionized components of cool gas (SLFSs, pLLSs, and LLSs) account for approximately $4\pm2\%$ and $14\pm2\%$ of the total expected metals at $z<1$ and $z\sim2.8$, respectively.
 While their relative contributions have decreased with cosmic time, their total metal density has more than doubled.
 Globally, the higher column density absorbers (pLLSs and LLSs) typically associated with CGM-like gas are more enriched compared to the lower column density absorbers (SLFSs) that probe IGM-like gas over the same period.
 This reflects the preferential enrichment of gas closer to galaxies by feedback-driven outflows.
 The substantial increase in metal content of both the cool ionized phase tracing CGM and IGM-like gas and the hot ICM/IGrM suggests enhanced stellar and AGN feedback during intermediate redshifts ($z\sim 1$--2.4).

-\item We find little evidence for a ``missing metals problem'' in our analysis.
-At $z>3$, all metals can be plausibly accounted for.
-At $z<3$, while our census is incomplete, we have identified significant metal reservoirs that lack well-constrained metal densities due to observational limitations.
-A notable gap in our census spans $z\sim0.9$--2.4.
+\item At $z>3$ we find that all metals can be plausibly accounted for in cool neutral gas traced by DLAs.
+We find little evidence for a ``missing metals problem'' at these redshifts.
+At $z<3$, our cataloged reservoirs do not completely close the metal budget.
+However, we have identified significant metal reservoirs (cool IGM traced by the Ly$\alpha$ forest, warm-hot CGM, WHIM, and molecular gas) that could plausibly complete the budget.
+We have not included these in our census due to a lack of robust uncertainty estimates, poor probes of their metal content, or limited statistical samples.
+In the most optimistic case in which we assume existing estimates of $\Omega_{\rm met}$ for cool IGM ($\sim18\%$) and molecular gas ($\sim8\%$) to be close to the true value, we can account for $\approx90\%$ of the expected metals at $z<0.4$.
+We expect that if the contributions from the hot CGM and WHIM were included, the census would be complete at low redshifts too.

+\item The largest source of uncertainty while compiling the global metal budget remains in the assumed integrated stellar yield and initial mass function, that is, $y\times(1-R)$.
+This term introduces a $\sim30\%$ uncertainty on the total expected metal density, which makes the fraction of unaccounted metals highly uncertain.

+\item A notable gap in our census spans $z\sim0.9$--2.4.
 This epoch currently lacks metal studies for both the CGM and IGM, as well as a survey of stellar metals for a representative sample of galaxies.
+A detailed study of the metallicity distribution in CGM- and IGM-like cool, \HI-selected gas will be presented in forthcoming papers.